LibreOffice/core/desktop/test/deployment/update/updateinfocreation/readme.txt

 See also the Wiki entry at:
 http://wiki.services.openoffice.org/wiki/Creating_update_information_for_extensions
 This generated update information file can then be used by the webserver, when it sends back the requested update information.
-The update information while will be generated in the misc diretory of the output directory.
+The update information file will be generated in the misc diretory of the output directory.

 The update information file needs to be copied into common.pro/pus.mxyz directory.